unfoldingWord-dev/Resource-Container/docs/linking.rst

 Arguments
 ---------

-Some Resource Containers can accept or require additional arguments in the link.
+Some RCs can accept or require additional arguments in the link.
 These are described below.
-For more information about these types please see Resource Containers.
+For more information about these types please see RCs.

 book
 ~~~~